Thompson-Okanagan Economic Region Workforce Insights

 Employment, Unemployment, and Participation Rate

-The Unemployment Rate decreased by 0.6 percentage points from a year ago.
+The Unemployment Rate increased by 1.6 percentage points from a year ago.

-The Participation Rate decreased by 2 percentage points year-over-year.
+The Participation Rate increased by 4.1 percentage points year-over-year.

 Loading...